h8d13/Garbware-Hackintosh/README.md

 In the live env Wi-Fi worked out of the box, props to the devs.

-Followed initial WiFi instructions to copy to EFI firmware, but I don't even think you really need to [T2-Wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/)
+Followed initial WiFi instructions to copy to EFI firmware from [T2-Wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/)

+**Please read it better than I did.**

 Also had to go into into a TTY: and use `sudo localectl set-x11-keymap fr` for keymap to work with SDDM login screen.

 But then post install wifi was gone again because, I'm an idiot and deleted everything from the Mac OS partitions.